Configuring Solace OpenMAMA Bridges

 - Client Certificate

 AUTHENTICATION_SCHEME_BASIC session property sets a Basic authentication scheme.
-Basic authentication allows a client to authenticate with a message broker using a valid client username and password.
+Basic authentication allows a client to authenticate with an event broker using a valid client username and password.
 This is the default authentication scheme.

 AUTHENTICATION_SCHEME_GSS_KRB session property sets a Kerberos authentication scheme.
 Kerberos authentication authenticates a connecting client using a ticket that the client obtains through an approved Ticket Granting Service (TGS).